BrightFlair/spektrix-api/README.md

 ---------------------

 I have built this library for my own use to integrate with [Nimbus Disability](https://www.nimbusdisability.com).
 I don't plan on building any more functionality than is required for the type of integration I'm using, [unless someone persuades me](https://github.com/sponsors/g105b) to develop it further.

+The following features are implemented, and tested with examples:

+- Create customer
+- Get customer (id or email)
+- Get tag by ID
+- Get all tags
+- Get tags for customer
+- Add tag to customer
+- Remove tag from customer

+More functionality will only be added as and when it is required by integrations, but others are free to create pull requests.